 Summer is officially over (for those north of the equator), lasting from June 21 to September 22 this year.
 For me, summer effectively covers a slightly different span, starting on Memorial Day and ending on Labor Day, regardless, we must move from summer to fall.

-So with summer over, I need to review my “to-do” list.
+So with summer over, I need to review my to-do list.
 Some items will be moved to my non-summer list, while others will be put on hold until next year, and the remaining items will be discarded on the junk heap of good ideas and mercifully forgotten.

-So long summer; hello fall.
+So long summer.
+Hello, fall.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.